Swiggy/grill/README.md

 # Grill
 ---

-Make your applications better.
+Grill your application.

 ## Motivation
 * * *
 1. Reduce the overload of writing Functional Tests at the same time better their quality.
-2. Functional Tests test the behaviour of your application, and hence should be declarative in nature.
+2. Functional Tests should test the behaviour of your application, without any knowledge of its internals(Behaviour Driven Testing/Black Box Testing).
+3. Functional Tests should be declarative, so its easy to read and understand them.
-3. An easy way to mock external dependencies and setup infra components.
+4. Provide an easy way to mock external dependencies and setup infra components.

 ## How it Works